How to Buy Yelp Reviews – Read This First

 The Final Word

 Use your budget to improve your business, not buy Yelp reviews.
 Paying for reviews (either with cash or by offering incentives to real customers) tends to backfire, thanks to Yelp’s sophisticated monitoring programs.
 The site identifies and filters out fake reviews and sometimes even publicly shames companies that have tried to buy reviews.
 Your reputation can’t survive that kind of hit, so don’t pay for reviews.
-An automated system like ReputationStacker is the better choice.
-It surveys your customers and directs the satisfied ones to the review sites of your choice, where they can write the real and positive reviews that you’ve earned the right way.

 ABOUT THE AUTHOR